 Here at The Lineup, we’re a mixed group of believers and skeptics, but we all agreed a first-hand experience with one of these haunted objects could change our minds.
-So we partnered with the paranormal specialists at Destination America (home to John Zaffis’s possessed-object show Haunted Collector, airing Tuesday nights) and tracked down a doll rumored to be haunted by the restless spirit of a little girl from Waverly Hills Sanatorium.
+So we partnered with the paranormal specialists at (home to John Zaffis’s possessed-object show Haunted Collector, airing Tuesday nights) and tracked down a doll rumored to be haunted by the restless spirit of a little girl from Waverly Hills Sanatorium.

 According to paranormal investigators, Ann was a 13-year-old girl treated for tuberculosis at Waverly Hills Sanatorium in the early 1900s, during a time when the idea of a “rest-cure” was in actuality a certain death sentence.
 One of Ann’s caretakers was a former aide named Lois, who worked at the institution from 1919 to 1935.
 She was responsible for the children’s welfare, and unsurprisingly, became very attached to her young patients.